-- If two transitions t_1 and t_2 have the same preset and postset, one of them can be removed. - If a transition has a singleton preset and postset, the transition can be removed (sequence) and the preset and postset can be merged.
+- If two transitions $t_1$ and $t_2$ have the same preset and postset, one of them can be removed. - If a transition has a singleton preset and postset, the transition can be removed (sequence) and the preset and postset can be merged. - All places with empty preset and postset (isolated places) are removed.

-These structural reduction rules are implemented in the command-line option '--simplify', see Chapter 2 [Invoking BPEL2oWFN], page 3).
+These structural reduction rules are implemented in the command-line option '--parameter=simplify', see Chapter 2 [Invoking BPEL2oWFN], page 3).